Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Brent and are not the council.
 About us

 The Health and Wellbeing Board of Brent Council was scheduled to discuss a range of topics aimed at improving the health and wellbeing of residents.
-Key agenda items included an overview of inequalities and actions to tackle them, the Public Health Annual Report, and an update on the Brent Health Matters programme.
-The Board was also set to review progress on working together in neighbourhoods.
+Key agenda items included an overview of inequalities within Brent, the annual Public Health report, and an update on the Brent Health Matters programme.
+The board was also set to review progress on working together in neighbourhoods.

 Overview of Inequalities and Actions

-The meeting was scheduled to include a presentation on Brent's efforts to address inequalities.
-This presentation was intended to highlight key data concerning inequalities within Brent, comparing it to regional and national figures.
-It was also planned to showcase best practices in tackling inequalities and outline how these could be used to further develop the council's approach to health inequalities.
+The meeting was scheduled to include a presentation on Brent's efforts to tackle inequalities.
+This would have involved presenting key data on inequalities within the borough, comparing it to regional and national figures.
+The presentation was also intended to highlight best practices in addressing inequalities and outline how these could be used to further develop the council's approach to tackling health inequalities.

 Public Health Annual Report

-A presentation of the Public Health Annual Report (PHAR) was on the agenda.
-This report was expected to detail how Public Health in Brent is addressing health inequalities through community-centred approaches, with a particular focus on community engagement, social capital, and Radical Place Leadership.
+A presentation on the Public Health Annual Report (PHAR) was scheduled.
+This report was expected to detail how Public Health in Brent is addressing health inequalities through community-centred approaches.
+The focus was to be on community engagement, social capital, and the concept of Radical Place Leadership.

 Brent Health Matters Impact and Learning